-Mission
+College Mission

 We are a Catholic College dedicated to the education and development of the whole person and supporting all students to realise their full potential.
-In becoming an outstanding learning organisation SJR will have a strong sense of purpose and a commitment to shared values within a Christian community.
-We will establish a unique and challenging environment where every individual is valued, talents are recognised and nurtured, achievements are celebrated and dedication is rewarded.
+As an outstanding learning organisation SJR will have a strong sense of purpose and a commitment to shared values within a Christian community.
+We will establish a unique, safe and challenging environment where every individual is valued, talents are recognised and nurtured, achievements are celebrated and dedication is rewarded.
 To achieve this as a community we will:

-- Welcome all students who are happy to be educated within a Christian environment - Value the uniqueness and dignity of each individual - Deliver the highest standards of teaching and learning - All show a commitment to our work and the Christian values of the College - · Provide equality of opportunity, with mutual respect and positive encouragement - Build and further develop local, national and international partnerships
+- Welcome all students who are happy to be educated within a Christian environment - \ Value the uniqueness and dignity of each individual - Deliver the highest standards of teaching and learning - All show a commitment to our work, to the Christian values of the College and to the safety of all in our community - Provide equality of opportunity, with mutual respect and positive encouragement - Build and further develop local, national and international partnerships